-- complete and partial dentures to a maximum of 1 per 5 calendar years; - bridgework to a maximum of 1 per tooth per 5 calendar years; - implants; - restorations on implants (i.e. crowns, bridgework and dentures) to a maximum of 1 per tooth per 10 calendar years; and - initial construction and insertion of an initial permanent denture or bridgework if necessary due to the extraction of at least 1 natural tooth while covered under this benefit.
+- complete and partial dentures to a maximum of 1 per 5 Policy Years; and - bridgework to a maximum of 1 per tooth per 5 Policy Years. - implants, if specified in the Summary of Benefits; and - restorations on implants (i.e. crowns, bridgework and dentures), if specified in the Summary of Benefits.